Published On: July 24, 2024

 When it comes to child custody cases in New York, the primary consideration for the court is always the “best interests of the child.”
 This means that the court carefully assesses each parent’s ability to meet the child’s needs before making a custody determination.
 In order to determine what arrangement would be in the child’s best interests, the court evaluates multiple factors and takes into account various aspects of the child’s well-being.
 It is important to note that custody decisions are rarely based on a single factor alone, as the courts aim to make a comprehensive assessment based on the collective weight of these factors.

 If you are facing a child custody dispute in New York, it is crucial to have the guidance and support of an experienced New York child custody lawyer who can help protect your rights and advocate for the best interests of your child.
-At The Law Office of Ryan Besinque, our team of New York child custody attorneys may be able to help you understand the complexities of family law and work tirelessly to ensure a successful co-parenting plan.
+At The Law Office of Ryan Besinque, our team of New York child custody attorneys can help you understand the complexities of family law and work tirelessly to ensure a successful co-parenting plan.
 Contact us today at (929) 251-4477 to schedule a consultation.

 • Stability.
 Priority in custody disputes is usually given to the parent who is first awarded custody, either by the court or by voluntary agreement between the parents.
 For example, if the other parent leaves the home and you raise the child for a period of time without the other parent’s presence in the home, the court would weigh the stability of keeping the child in the home, rather than changing custody to the other parent;